monome/docs/crow/manual-update.md

 ### update succeeded, but crow is still not connecting to druid / norns {#not-connecting}

 If the update successfully flashed, but your crow is still not connecting to druid or norns, then there's a chance that a loaded script has caused a boot failure.
-Inside of the zip file you downloaded to manually update crow, you'll notice an `erase_userscript` command for both Windows and MacOS/Linux -- please run whichever file corresponds to your operating system and crow should happily take flight afterward.
+Inside of the zip file you downloaded to manually update crow, you'll notice an `erase_userscript` command for both Windows and MacOS/Linux -- please [force the bootloader](#Force) and then run whichever file corresponds to your operating system. crow should happily take flight afterward.